 There are several museums in the area – Heritage Museum, Bait al Naboodah, Calligraphy Museum and Hisn Fort.
 Entrance is 10 dhs each or 20 dhs for all.
 Whilst this usually includes Al Eslah School Museum, this is currently closed.
 Majlis al Naboodah is also worth a visit to learn more about Sharjah’s rich history.

-Normally, the Calligraphy centre is open for classes and the Calligraphy Studio and Society open for events, but not currently due to covid-19.
+Normally, the Calligraphy centre is open for classes and the Calligraphy Studio and Society open for events, but this has been disrupted since covid-19.

 Other areas to visit in the Heart of Sharjah are Souq al Arsa and the adjoining Souq al Masqoof.
 Here you can find antiques and artefacts as well as modern souvenirs, shawls, silk scarves, etc.

 Buy Exploring the Emirate of Sharjah – Walking and cycling tours and itineraries in the city and Central and Eastern Regions – Buy now or see more